dronecz/ES3ink/README.md

-View this project on [CADLAB.io](https://cadlab.io/project/27168).

-### ES3ink is board design to control e-ink displays.
+### ES3ink is a board designed to control e-ink displays.

-This repo hold HW and SW (to be done) information for this board.
+This repo holds HW and SW (to be done) information for this board.

-Board is mostly working, but still have some issues so **I do not recommend** to make it.

-It can be used with either Arduino or [CircuitPython](https://github.com/dronecz/circuitpython).
+It can be used with Arduino or [CircuitPython](https://github.com/dronecz/circuitpython).